hugo-apero/hugo-apero-docs/content/blog/fonts/index.md

 Hugo Apéro includes 6 embedded fonts that work "out of the box."
 We selected 3 serif and 3 sans-serif options that we thought looked good with this theme, in our humble opinions.
 All embedded fonts include [real italics](https://www.marksimonson.com/notebook/view/FakevsTrueItalics) so you may <em>emphasize</em> to your <em>heart's</em> content :heart:!
 How to choose?

-You may choose fonts for the text and headings in your site's `config.toml` file.
+You may choose fonts for headings and body text in your site's `config.toml` file.
 Scroll down to find:

 ```toml
 [params]